 - Plan for the anniversary.
 Though it may feel like everyone else has moved on, you should not feel embarrassed or self-conscious about planning something in memory of your loved on each year on the anniversary of their death, or another special day.
 Be it a small, personal ritual or a large event, find something that works for you.
 Check out our 30 suggestions for the anniversary of your loved one’s death here.

 - Keep something that belonged to your loved one.
-You can’t keep everything (even though sometimes it is very hard to part with items!) but keeping a few meaningful items can be extremely powerful.
+You can’t keep everything (even though sometimes it is very hard to part with items!) but keep a few meaningful items can be extremely powerful.
 This could be an item they owned or an item they gave you.
-Either way there can be comfort found in these items, as they make us feel close to our loved one.
-Of note, there is a study floating around out there that says keeping belongings can caused increased sadness.
+Either way, there can be comfort found in these items, as they make us feel close to our loved one.
+Of note, there is a study floating around out there that says keeping belongings can cause increased sadness.
 This has not been my personal experience, nor is it the experience of many grievers I have worked with, which is why I have included it.
 It may not be ideal for everyone.

 - Enjoy comfort foods.
 In this case, comfort foods are foods that remind you of your loved one.
 Making a recipe your loved one always made, or eating one of your loved one’s favorite foods can bring back great memories and continue to connect us to our loved ones in everyday activities, like cooking and eating.
-I tried to make grandmother’s holiday cookies (and epically failed), but I did succeed with making my dad’s favorite cake.
+I tried to make grandmother’s holiday cookies (and epically failed), but I did succeed in making my dad’s favorite cake.

 - Experience your loved one’s presence.
-It is common to feel the presence of your loved one – it may just be a feeling, it may be a specific type of wind or bird, or countless other things that seem to be a sign of our loved one’s presence.
-Unlike the studies about keeping something that belonged with your loved one, feeling your loved one’s presence has been shown in studies to ease the sadness that accompanies grief.
+It is common to feel the presence of your loved one – it may just be a feeling, it may be a specific type of wind or bird or countless other things that seem to be a sign of our loved one’s presence.
+Unlike the studies about keeping something that belonged to your loved one, feeling your loved one’s presence has been shown in studies to ease the sadness that accompanies grief.
 So when you feel your loved one’s presence, feel it without apology or any worry that you are crazy!
 This is a normal and helpful way we continue bonds with our loved ones.

 Alright, we know we missed tons of ideas.
 Bring ‘em on.
 Leave a comment.
-Don’t forget to subscribe to get our fabulous grief posts right to your inbox!